Feliprogrammer/feliprogrammer.github.io/_posts/2022-11-03-simple-stack-overflows-in-linux-x86.md

 are thinking, instead of a bunch of A's we can insert any code to be executed??
 Exactly...

-  BOOM, NOw we are able to execute whatever we want by means of changing to value of the return address and inserting the code in the buffer.
+  BOOM, Now we are able to execute whatever we want by means of changing to value of the return address and inserting the code in the buffer.
 This code usually used in this scenario is called shellcode, it's simply a code that gives a terminal session.